 5. Be adequate in your words:

 Try to explain what you mean to say in as little as possible.
-This is an age of fast cars and faster communication.
+This is the age of fast cars and faster communication.
 So take little time to answer but do not answer without having thought what to say.

 6. Put more time in filling your application: